Vice Chair, Global Health

-Judd Walson, MD, MPH is an Associate Professor in the Departments of Global Health, Medicine (Allergy and Infectious Disease), Pediatrics and Epidemiology (Adjunct).
-He has an extensive history of conducting large observational studies and clinical trials in Africa and Asia, funded by NIH, CDC, private foundations and industry.
-Dr. Walson’s research focuses on studies of infectious disease, including enteric and diarrheal disease, HIV and endemic co-infections, and their relationship to child survival and early childhood development.
-He has a number of ongoing studies of enteric disease, malnutrition and the microbiome.
+Judd Walson, MD, MPH is the Vice Chair of the Department of Global Health and a Professor in the Departments of Global Health, Medicine (Allergy and Infectious Diseases), Pediatrics and Epidemiology (Adjunct).
+He has an extensive history of conducting large observational studies and clinical trials in Africa and Asia, including ongoing studies in Benin, Burkina Faso, Malawi, Kenya, Uganda, Ethiopia, Pakistan, Bangladesh and India.
+His research focuses on studies of neglected tropical diseases, enteric and diarrheal disease, HIV and endemic co-infections, and their relationship to child survival and early childhood development.
 He has extensive experience in the design and implementation of observational research and clinical trials, and works closely with numerous government and non-governmental organizations.
-He has strong relationships with stakeholders in Kenya, and a history of effective partnerships and collaborations with the Kenya Medical Research Unit, CDC-Kenya, the Walter Reed Research Unit Kenya and others.
 Dr. Walson has mentored over 60 post-doctoral, doctoral and masters levels trainees both in the US and overseas.

 In The News

 Improving survival rates of malnourished children is critical, researchers say